dr-jts/crunchyblog/pg-svg/index.md

 By adding some CSS and Javascript it's possible to add advanced styling, custom popups, dynamic behaviour and interaction with other web page elements.

-Although we've focussed here on creating maps of geospatial data, SVG is often used for creating other kinds of graphics.
+Although we've focussed on creating maps of geospatial data, SVG is often used for creating other kinds of graphics.
-See the `pg-svg` [`demo`](https://github.com/dr-jts/pg_svg/tree/master/demo) area for examples of creating geometric and mathematical designs.
+Ror examples of using it to create geometric and mathematical designs see the `pg-svg` [`demo`](https://github.com/dr-jts/pg_svg/tree/master/demo) folder.
 You could even use `pg-svg` to generate charts of non-spatial data (although this would be better handled by a more task-specific API).

 Let us know if you find `pg-svg` useful, or if you have ideas for improving it!